November 15, 2018 | Written by: Jamie Lawrence

 Share this post:

-At the time of this writing, the death toll from California’s deadliest wildfires stands at 71 – with more than 1,000 people still unaccounted for.
-Meanwhile, the fires have destroyed nearly 13,000 structures, forced tens of thousands of people to evacuate, and created hazardous air quality conditions in the Bay Area.
+At the time of this writing, the death toll from California’s deadliest wildfires stands at 66 – with more than 600 people still unaccounted for.
+Meanwhile, the fires have destroyed more than 10,000 homes, forced more than 81,000 people to evacuate, and are less than 40 percent contained.
 It’s in times like these that IBM and IBMers step up to personify our culture of service.

 Beginning today, IBM is announcing a pilot plan to allow our California-based employees to get up to three days’ paid release time to volunteer in relief and recovery efforts.
 Eligibility to participate begins on December 1, 2018 and extends through the end of March 2019.
 Employees will coordinate the substance and duration of their volunteer service through the IBM Volunteers online community.

 In addition, IBM is making two cash donations of $125,000 each – one to a joint relief fund of the United Way organizations of Greater Los Angeles and Ventura County, the other to the United Way of Northern California.
 Together, these donations will support relief efforts for the Hill, Woolsey and Camp fires in Northern and Southern California.